webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Options/Modern-Magic-Character-Options.md

 >In some cases, you might need to tinker with the aesthetics of the abilities described in the character options to make them fit your character.

 #### Power Source
-As you’re figuring out what type, descriptor, focus, and power shifts you want for your character, think about how you got your powers.
+As you're figuring out what type, descriptor, focus, and power shifts you want for your character, think about how you got your powers.
 Are you a mutant, born with special abilities?
 Do you have a high-tech costume with built-in nanotechnology?
 Are you a sorcerer, or maybe a psychic?
-The source of your powers is character flavor—for example, there’s no game mechanics difference between the mental powers of an alien member of a telepathic species, a human character who built a brain-augmenting helmet, or a faerie character from the starlight dimension who knows mind-magic.
-All three of those characters could have the same type, focus, descriptor, and power shifts, but they’d be very different people and have very different reasons for being a part of the RPG campaign.
+The source of your powers is character flavor—for example, there's no game mechanics difference between the mental powers of an alien member of a telepathic species, a human character who built a brain-augmenting helmet, or a faerie character from the starlight dimension who knows mind-magic.
+All three of those characters could have the same type, focus, descriptor, and power shifts, but they'd be very different people and have very different reasons for being a part of the RPG campaign.

->If you can’t decide how you got your powers, or if you like leaving some things up to chance, try rolling once or twice on the Power Origin table and pick the result that you like better, or combine the two into something weird and unique.
+>If you can't decide how you got your powers, or if you like leaving some things up to chance, try rolling once or twice on the Power Origin table and pick the result that you like better, or combine the two into something weird and unique.

 ##### Power Origin Table
 | d100 | Origin                            |